-In this project, one of the objective is to characterize Lirich geothermal brines in Europe and assess their Lienrichment through the review of state of the art in the literature for geothermal brines.
+In this project, one of the objective is to characterize Li-rich geothermal brines in Europe and assess their Li-enrichment through the review of state of the art in the literature for geothermal brines.
 This review addresses main characteristics of geothermal brines in terms of lithium concentrations, geothermal discharge water flows, accessibility of wells or springs, fluid salinity and chemical composition (major cations and anions), trace elements levels and geological setting (hydrogeology, lithology, geothermometry and water/rock interaction intensity).

 The main goal of this project is to contribute to the fundamental understanding of the natural processes related to Li endowment in geothermal brines, by the synthesis of geochemical and hydrological data in the context of Li-rich geothermal brines.
-We have explored the various Li sources using existing geological data, statistical approaches (agglomerative hierarchical clustering of elements, exploratory statistical methods such as principal component analysis - PCA, linear discriminant analysis - LDA), and use of Li, Sr and B isotopes to better describe the different mechanisms of Li-enrichment in European geothermal brines.
-The main results will be discussed at the Conference.
+We have explored the various Li sources using existing geological data, statistical approaches (agglomerative hierarchical clustering of elements, exploratory statistical methods such as principal component analysis - PCA, linear discriminant analysis - LDA), and use of Li, Sr and B isotopes to better describe the different mechanisms of Lienrichment in European geothermal brines.
+The main results will be discussed at the Conference for the key parameters controlling lithium enrichment in geothermal brine.